-Join me in this live, 90-minute class and discover the five things I’ve learned about how the Dutch founding of New York City shaped the world’s most dynamic metropolis – and continues to impact America.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about how the Dutch founding of New York City shaped the world’s most dynamic metropolis – and continues to impact America.

 Have you ever wondered why New York is the most dynamic city on earth?
 With all due respect to Chicago and Los Angeles, no place in the U.S. can match its vitality, its capacity for reinventing itself, its turbulent creativity, or its impact on the country as a whole.
 Why is that?